mpanicker/wordpress-chef-example/README.md

 # Cloud Formation template(aws-cf-wp-no-chef.json)  will do the following things
-1. all the things that aws-cf-wp-template.json with following exceptions
+All the things that aws-cf-wp-template.json with following exceptions
-a.
-It puts the EC2 instances in a private subnet
+1. It puts the EC2 instances in a private subnet
-b.
-It provides a Bastion host to log into the private EC2 instances if needed
+2. It provides a Bastion host to log into the private EC2 instances if needed
-c.
-It does not use Chef to install WordPress
+3. It does not use Chef to install WordPress

 ## Known issues
 None :-)